Subscribers have full access to the expanding library of the European Review of Books.

 A logo might start as a designer’s whim.
 Only then does one look for meanings to fill it with.
 On Europas: mythic, artistic, fictional, political, psychological, satirical, and finally unfinished.

 On multinational packaging systems, « inflated fictions of transparency », desire and fulfillment.

 On orthodoxies & heresies of typography.
 To serif, or sans-serif?

 What does modern mean?
-Technically, etymologically, it means something happening now.
-But in Brazil, it often meant an embrace of newness as the possibility of reinvention.
+In Brazil, it often meant an embrace of newness as the possibility of reinvention.
 In Modernity in Black and White: Art and Image, Race and Identity in Brazil, 1890-1945, Rafael Cardoso unravels the myth of 1922.

 « Europe », drawn from memory or intuition.
 Thick and thin strokes of charcoal: a nod to the coal and steel on which the polity of modern Europe is founded.
-But more mystical, too.
-These drawings represent, says the ERB’s print designer Patrick Doan, « the conviction that simple tools can grant us the power to face the god of paper. »
+But more mystical, too: these drawings represent « the conviction that simple tools can grant us the power to face the god of paper. »

 There sits a donkey before an open book, held between his forehooves in such a way that we can clearly see the pages.
 It is a family tree of sorts, with eight rows of seventeen standing donkeys.